MakeSchool-Tutorials/sa-2018-concentration/P00-Intro/content.md

 - become more familiar with programming in JavaScript
 - manipulate the DOM using client-side JavaScript
 - learn to think through and implement more complex logic
 - utilize the Chrome DevTools for debugging client-side JavaScript

 # If You Get Stuck

 Getting stuck when coding (and debugging) is a natural part of the programming process.
 If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
 Maybe take a walk.
-Then retrace your steps (in the tutorial, not the walk.)
+Then retrace your steps (in the tutorial, not the walk).
 Make sure you've followed each step of the tutorial.
 It's easy to make typos or accidentally skip over important steps.

 If you want to compare your code to the solution, you can find it here:

 <!-- TODO: insert link to github repo -->